hurwitzlab/biosys-analytics/lectures/01-intro/intro.md

 Checking connectivity... done.
 ```

-To stay together, you will add the class Github repo as an "upstream" repo:
+Your version of the repository is a copy of the "hurwitzlab" repo at the time you forked it.
+To get new content from the "hurwitzlab" repo, you will add the "hurwitzlab" Github repo as an "upstream" repo:

 ````
 git remote add upstream https://github.com/hurwitzlab/biosys-analytics.git
 ````

-When you need to get new content, "pull" from the upstream repo's "master" branch:
+When you need to get new content from the "hurwitzlab" repo, `pull` from the upstream repo's "master" branch:

 ````
 git pull upstream master